mit-ccc/BuildingBridges/schedule.md

 ---

-## Week 9
+## Week 9: Storytelling and Sharing Out

 {: .lecture }
-**Tues, Apr 8 | Lecture:** Output Creation
-- Creating and sharing outputs from sensemaking
-- Synthesizing insights from conversations
-- Effective data visualization
-- Storytelling with data
+**Tues, Apr 8 | Lecture:**  Understand the principles of effective storytelling to engage diverse audiences.
+Learn how to reflect, bridge, and influence through trust, emotion, and evidence-based narratives.

 {: .note }
 > - Few, S. (2013).
 Data Visualization for Human Perception